FelipeSenco/nextjs-case/README.md

 ### Playwright Tests

-To run tests with Playwright, make sure the app is running, as these tests interact with the live application.
+To run tests with Playwright, make sure the app is running in production mode, as these tests interact with the live application.

 #### Install Browsers